 - It will offer you an amazing insight into how people think, react, and behave in general.
 This could have startling revelations in your work, no matter what you do for a living.

-- It will help you understand how a great many pieces of equipment work, because you’ll find yourself observing the buttons and symbols on the equipment and also observing how people make things work, and learning from those observations.
+- It will help you understand how many pieces of equipment work because you’ll find yourself observing the buttons and symbols on the equipment.
+You’ll also observe how people make things work and learn skills more quickly from those observations.

 - It will help you appreciate people around you better and possibly help you know what they are feeling and thinking.

-- It also bring a calmness to you.
-You are no longer centered within yourself, but are selflessly involved in another person’s world.
+- It also brings calmness to you.
+You are no longer centered within yourself but are selflessly involved in other people’s worlds.

 Can you think of any more tips?
 Share them in the comments.

 Get our email newsletter to stay up-to-date with our latest posts.
 It’s easy to read and is mailed once in 2 weeks.